Lightning-AI/pytorch-lightning/docs/source-pytorch/common/early_stopping.rst

 EarlyStopping Callback
 **********************

-The :class:`~lightning.pytorch.callbacks.early_stopping.EarlyStopping` callback can be used to monitor a metric and stop the training when no improvement is observed.
+The :class:`~lightning_pytorch.callbacks.early_stopping.EarlyStopping` callback can be used to monitor a metric and stop the training when no improvement is observed.

 To enable it:

-- Import :class:`~lightning.pytorch.callbacks.early_stopping.EarlyStopping` callback.
+- Import :class:`~lightning_pytorch.callbacks.early_stopping.EarlyStopping` callback.
-- Log the metric you want to monitor using :meth:`~lightning.pytorch.core.LightningModule.log` method.
+- Log the metric you want to monitor using :meth:`~lightning_pytorch.core.LightningModule.log` method.
 - Init the callback, and set ``monitor`` to the logged metric of your choice.
 - Set the ``mode`` based on the metric needs to be monitored.
-- Pass the :class:`~lightning.pytorch.callbacks.early_stopping.EarlyStopping` callback to the :class:`~lightning.pytorch.trainer.trainer.Trainer` callbacks flag.
+- Pass the :class:`~lightning_pytorch.callbacks.early_stopping.EarlyStopping` callback to the :class:`~lightning_pytorch.trainer.trainer.Trainer` callbacks flag.

 .. code-block:: python

-    from lightning.pytorch.callbacks.early_stopping import EarlyStopping
+    from lightning_pytorch.callbacks.early_stopping import EarlyStopping

     class LitModel(LightningModule):